w3c/webextensions/proposals/split_tabs_proposal.md

 In the future, it would be nice to have an API to create, update, and remove Split Views.
-It would also be helpful to have an API to query/update details of a Split View like whether it is a vertical or horizontal.
+It would also be helpful to have an API to query/update details of a Split View like whether it is a vertical or horizontal but this might require more coordination between browsers to understand the full set of configuration options available.

+Additionally, it would be helpful to support restoring recently closed Split Views.
+Currently the Sessions API as well as the History feature within the browser allows you to restore tabs and windows from the current browsing session.
+Chrome is not planning to implement this as part of the initial Split View but it may be implemented at a later date.